 We’re big fans of chia seeds here at The Kitchn — especially for vegan recipes.
 They add a nice variety of textures to smoothies and puddings like this cashew-cardamom version.
 Just remember that you’ll want to make this in advance, as the chia seeds need a solid eight hours in the fridge to plump up to their full potential.

 This dish is packed with protein, thanks to the butter beans and the millet — no small feat for a vegan main!
-Give this recipe a try when you're tired of eating quinoa every other night.
+Give this recipe a try when you’re tired of quinoa.

 Skip the regular baked potato in favor of this baked sweet potato.
 Top it with sautéed rainbow chard, coconut chips, and pomegranate arils for an incredibly colorful and delicious dish.